Chris Creveling

 Christopher Creveling (born December 29, 1986) is an American short track speed skater who represented the United States at the 2014 Winter Olympics.
 Growing up, his family owned a roller rink and was highly involved in the sport of roller skating.
 Creveling followed in the footsteps of his older siblings, learning to skate as soon as he could walk.
-He was selected for the 2003 United States' Junior World roller skating team in 2003 and for the Senior World Team from 2004–06.
+He was selected for the 2003 United States' Junior World roller skating team in 2003 and for the Senior World Team from 2004 to 2006.
 At the 2004 World Championships, he won a gold medal as part of the US relay team.

 In 2007, Creveling switched from inline skating to ice speed skating in hopes of making the Olympics.
 He tried both long track and short track speed skating before settling on short track.
 Creveling finished 13th overall at the 2010 Olympic short track trials.
 After moving to Salt Lake City, Utah to train full-time, he made the World Cup Team in 2012.
 Creveling placed second overall at 2013 National Championships, and won the 1000 meters at the meet.
 He was the top finishing American at the 2013 World Championships.

 At the 2014 Olympic Trials, Creveling placed second overall and was the only skater to beat J.R.
 Celski in any race.
 At the Olympics, he was eliminated in the first round of the 1500 meters and in the quarterfinals of the 1000 meters.
 He helped the United States to a silver medal in the 5000 meter relay to conclude his first Olympic Games.
 As of January 2014, Creveling holds the American record in the 1000 meters.